Health Information Management Release of Information

 Q. How can I transfer my medical information to Meriter?

-- If you are transferring your care to a Meriter clinic, please contact your current provider to fill out an authorization form.
-After you fill out the form, please send it back to your current clinic and someone at that clinic will forward the form on to your new provvider at Meriter.
+If you are transferring your care to a Meriter clinic, please contact your current provider to fill out an authorization form.
+After you fill out the form, please send it back to your current clinic and someone at that clinic will forward the form on to your new provider at Meriter.

 Q: How long does it take to process my request?